Indonesia and Iran sign preferential trade agreement - ExBulletin

 Indonesia and Iran sign preferential trade agreement

-Indonesian President Joko Widodo, speaking after the signing circulated online by his cabinet secretariat, hoped the deal would “increase trade between Indonesia and Iran”, but did not provide details.
+Indonesian President Joko Widodo, speaking after a signing ceremony streamed online by his cabinet secretariat, hoped the deal would “increase trade between Indonesia and Iran”, but did not provide a details.

-Raisi’s visit comes as ties between the Islamic republic and the West are becoming increasingly strained following a violent crackdown by Iranian security forces on protests against the clerical elite following the death of a detained Kurdish woman. by the morality police last September.
+Raisi’s visit comes as ties between Iran and the West are becoming increasingly strained following the Iranian security forces’ violent crackdown on protests against the country’s clerical elite following the death of a Kurdish woman in custody last year.

 Several countries, including the United States, have imposed broad sanctions on Iran for its nuclear program and alleged rights abuses.